How to debug

 One part of that is fixing bugs – an important programming skill.
 In this article.
 I share my thoughts on how to think about bugs, how to get rid of them, and how to get better at it.

-The main points I want to convey are:
+The main points I want to get across are:

 Consider this bug: